 While not all offenses can be kept in the juvenile court system, having an experienced and dedicated juvenile defense attorney can make a huge difference when it comes to keeping the case in juvenile court.

 My name is Tim Flaherty.
-I’m a criminal defense attorney.
-I am also a parent myself, so I get how stressed, frustrated, and worried you are about your child’s future.
-If your son or daughter has been arrested in Okaloosa County, I would like for you to call me at (850) 243-6097.
+My partner’s name is Brandy Merrifield.
+We are criminal defense attorneys but we are also parents ourselves.
+We understand how stressed, frustrated, and worried you are about your child’s future.
+If your son or daughter has been arrested in Okaloosa County, call us at (850) 243-6097.

 How does Florida handle the issue of charging juveniles in adult court?